Eisler18/assistant_agent/docs/graph.md

 - `should_continue` inspects the last message and routes to the tool node if tool calls are present; write tools (`create_task`, `update_task`, `delete_task`) route to the interrupt
 - `should_save_task` decides whether to proceed with the write tools after confirmation

+## Session Initialiser

+The `session_initialiser` node runs at session start, emits a single briefing message, and sets `briefing_shown=True` in state.
+The daily briefing returns five sections: `overdue`, `today`, `upcoming`, `unscheduled`, and `stale`.
+The next user message triggers intent classification in a new invocation

 ## MemorySaver Checkpointing